Privy mark

 A privy mark was originally a small mark or differentiation in the design of a coin for the purpose of identifying the mint, moneyer, some other aspect of the coin's origin, or to prevent counterfeiting.
 One of the first instances of a privy mark used as a counterfeit measure was during the 17th century in a plan proposed by Sir Edward Ford to mint farthings, halfpence and three-farthings.

-In modern times, the privy mark is used as a design and marketing feature to commemorate a special event or signify that the coin is part of a set.
-It is still sometimes used to signify the location or origin of where the coin was minted, but is then usually referred to as a mint mark.
-Some privy marked coins – such as the Canadian Silver Privy Marked Maple Leaf – may sell at a premium.
+The main distinction between a privy mark and a mint mark lies in their purposes.
+Unlike a mint mark, which indicates the coin's place or source of minting, a privy mark may also indicate where a coin was minted and serves as a design and marketing element to honor a significant occasion or denote its inclusion in a specific collection.
+Some privy marked coins—such as the Canadian Silver Privy Marked Maple Leaf—may sell at a premium.